1961 Major League Baseball season

 For the third year, there were two separate All-Star Games played.
-The first, the 30th Major League Baseball All-Star Game, was held on July 11 at Candlestick Park in San Francisco, California, home of the San Francisco Giants.
+The first, the 30th All-Star Game, was held on July 11 at Candlestick Park in San Francisco, California, home of the San Francisco Giants.
 The National League won, 5–4.
-The second, the 31st Major League Baseball All-Star Game, was held on July 31 at Fenway Park in Boston, Massachusetts, home of the Boston Red Sox.
+The second, the 31st All-Star Game, was held on July 31 at Fenway Park in Boston, Massachusetts, home of the Boston Red Sox.
 The game ended in a 1–1 tie, due to a rainout following the end of the ninth inning.

 In response to the proposed Continental League, the American League expanded by two teams in the first MLB expansion since 1901, ushering in the expansion era.
 The original Washington Senators moved to the Minneapolis–Saint Paul metropolitan area in Minnesota and became the Minnesota Twins, being the sixth team since 1953 to relocate, and the third of American League teams since then.
 The American League therefore placed a new team in Washington, D.C., also called the Washington Senators.
 Also, the American League placed a team in Los Angeles called the Los Angeles Angels.